IDE Technologies: History

+During its early decades, IDE focused primarily on thermal desalination technologies, particularly Multi-Effect Distillation (MED) and Mechanical Vapor Compression (MVC).
+From the 2000s onward, IDE expanded its portfolio to include membrane-based desalination, especially seawater reverse osmosis (SWRO).
 In 2013, it agreed to design the Carlsbad desalination plant in Carlsbad, California.
 It was expected to be completed by 2016, however, due to the continuing drought in California, plant completion was advanced to late 2015, and was eventually finished in December, 2015.
-Other projects under construction include plants in India, Chile, Venezuela and Mexico.
+Throughout the following decades, the company expanded internationally.
+Other projects include plants in India, Chile, China, Australia, North America, Venezuela, and other regions.